-Zak has a strong background as a QFI track exam instructor.
-He passed his actuarial exams very quickly and works with investment-oriented insurance products as a consulting actuary.
 Before becoming an actuarial exam instructor, Zak was a teaching assistant for many different college classes, including Computational Probability and Statistics, Investments, Corporate Finance, and Discrete Structures in Mathematics.
-He has also written practice exams for TIA.

 Beyond Zak's passion for helping actuaries pass difficult fellowship track exams, he enjoys swimming and piano.
-He just finished his first triathlon this summer at the Chicago Triathlon for the past five summers.
+Zak has also competed in the Chicago Triathlon for the past five summers.

 Lee lives in Louisville, Kentucky with his wife, Tina, and their two daughters, Laura and Greta, and struggles annually with the difficulty presented when two of his Alma Maters meet on the athletic field.
 Lee is the Director of Preliminary Exams at The Infinite Actuary and has also been an instructor since 2012.